-EMT instructors are expected to earn 40 credit hours of instruction before they can take their certification exams.
-Prerequisites, such as 16 credit hours of online training, may also be required before the official training courses can begin.
+EMT instructors will need to earn 40 credit hours of instruction before taking their certification exams.
+Other prerequisites, such as 16 credit hours of online training, may also be required before your official training courses can begin.
 Some training institutions offer the full 40-hour credit load within a single 3-day course.

-If you plan on teaching at a college, additional training and/or degrees may be required.
+If your plans include teaching at a college, additional training and/or degrees may be required.

 How Hard Is the EMT Instructor Training Curriculum?

-For those who are eligible to become EMT instructors, the curriculum will not be difficult.
+For those who meet the requirements to become EMT instructors, the curriculum will not be too challenging.

-In order to become an EMT Instructor, you must first be certified as an EMT or Paramedic, as well passing the respective training courses and certification exams for either profession.
+To become an EMT Instructor, you must first be certified as an EMT or Paramedic, including passing the respective training courses and certification exams for either profession.

-Therefore, EMT instructor candidates should be somewhat familiar with the training curriculum.
-If anything, the additional training should serve to reinforce their current skills while learning new approaches for teaching others those very same skills.
+Therefore, EMT instructor candidates should be very familiar with the training curriculum.
+The additional training should serve to reinforce their current skills while helping to learn new approaches for passing those very same skills along to others.

-In other words, as a practicing EMT or Paramedic, you shouldn’t have any trouble passing the EMT instructor course.
+In other words, as a practicing EMT or Paramedic, you’ve been down this road, and you should have very little trouble passing the EMT instructor course.

 EMT Instructor Training

-While the EMT courses for instructors will include some additional EMT training, the majority of what you’ll be learning is how to teach.
-That means educational theory and philosophy, proven classroom techniques, grading, and evaluating student progress.
+While the EMT courses for instructors will certainly include some additional EMT training, most of what you’ll be learning is how to teach—a very different skill that can divide good and bad candidates for the job.
+Just as not everyone was born to be an EMT, not everyone was born to teach.
+And fewer still were born to be both an EMT and a teacher.
+That means you’ll learn and become proficient at educational theory and philosophy, proven classroom techniques, grading, and evaluating student progress.